niteshraj2310/Agroforestry/README.md

-## How do locomotives know where they're going?
-Lots of training
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."